JonnhyRDG/jonnhyRDG.github.io/index.md

 ## **Step 3: Create the blocks for the city.
 Each block will be its own USD file.**

+All this below section does is to bring the modules, and wrap the houdini object in a variable so we can access it's funciones in simple lines later.
 ```python
 ### THIS CODE HAS TO BE EXECUTED FROM A PYTHON SCRIPT NODE IN SOLARIS